-In a strict foreclosure, the foreclosing party (the "lender") goes to court to ask for an order declaring you to be in default on the mortgage and permitting it to foreclose.
-If the court agrees that you are in default, it will approve the foreclosure and give title to your home directly to the lender.
-There is no foreclosure sale like with a judicial or nonjudicial foreclosure.
-(Learn about the general steps in a judicial or nonjudicial foreclosure.)
+Across the country, the most common types of foreclosure are nonjudicial and judicial.
+But a different kind of foreclosure called a "strict foreclosure" also exists.
+In a strict foreclosure, the foreclosing party (the "lender") goes to court to ask for an order declaring you in default on the mortgage and permitting it to foreclose.
+If the court agrees that you're in default, it will approve the foreclosure and give the title to your home directly to the lender.
+A foreclosure sale doesn't happen like with a judicial or nonjudicial foreclosure.

-How strict foreclosure works in Connecticut.
+In Connecticut, the lender may opt to pursue a strict foreclosure if you default on the mortgage.
+(Conn.
+Gen. Stat. § 49-24).
 The lender begins a strict foreclosure by filing a complaint (lawsuit) with the court and serving it to you along with a summons.
-(Learn more about the difference between a foreclosure summons and complaint.)
 You'll also get information about:

 If you don't respond to the suit—or if you respond, but don't have a valid defense—and the court agrees with the lender that you're in default, the lender gets ownership of your home.

 Following the strict foreclosure, the lender can get a deficiency judgment against you by filing a separate lawsuit in court.
-Like in Connecticut, the judgment amount will be limited by the fair market value of the property.
+Like in Connecticut, the deficiency amount is the difference between your total debt and the property's fair market value.

 In Vermont, strict foreclosure is allowed only if the court determines that the value of your property is less than the amount of your mortgage debt.
 (In common lingo, the home is "underwater.")
 Also, if you're facing a strict foreclosure in Vermont, you can request that the court order a foreclosure sale instead of strict foreclosure.
 (Vt.
 Stat.
 Ann. tit.
 12 § 4941).